9K38 Igla: Nagorno Karabakh

 On 12 November 2014, Azerbaijani forces shot down an Armenian Army Mi-24 of a formation of two which were flying near the Azerbaijani border.
 All three on board died when the helicopter was hit by an Igla-S MANPADS fired by Azerbaijani soldiers while flying at low altitude, and crashed.

 During the 2020 conflict, reports suggest that Armenian air defence units used Igla-S and Igla-E1 to shootdown a multitude of Azerbaijani aircraft, including several Bayraktar TB2 unmanned combat aerial vehicle (UCAV).

 Turkey

 On 13 May 2016, PKK militants shot down a Turkish Army Bell AH-1W SuperCobra attack helicopter using 9K38 Igla (SA-18 Grouse) version of this missile system.
 The missile severed the tail section from the rest of the helicopter, causing it to fragment in midair and crash, killing the two pilots on board.
 The Turkish government first claimed that it fell due to technical failure before it became clear that it was shot down.
 The PKK later released video footage of the rocket being fired and striking the helicopter.
+The Igla shooter, named Torhildan Derwiş (code name Müjdat Taşdemir), was killed a year later in Diyarbakir province in a battle with Turkish security forces.